-Customer ID/Vendor ID - If you accessed Activity Entry from a sales or accounts receivable application, then the ID of the customer specified on the record is displayed.
+Customer ID/Vendor ID - If you accessed Activity Entry from a sales application, an accounts receivable application, or Equipment Maintenance, then the ID of the customer specified on the record is displayed.
 If you accessed Activity Entry from a purchasing or accounts payable application, then the ID of the vendor specified on the record is displayed.

-[Record] ID - If you accessed Activity Entry from a sales, accounts receivable, purchasing, or accounts payable transaction, then the ID of the record is displayed.
+[Record] ID - The ID of the record that you were viewing when you accessed Activity Entry is displayed.
 The field label shows the type of record.
 For example, if you accessed Activity Entry from a customer order, then the field label is Customer Order ID and the ID of the order is inserted in the field.